MateenMalik22/bbc-news-web-scraping/README.md

 - **images/**: Contains output images and visualizations.
   - **top_5_categories_chart.png**: A bar chart showing the frequency of the top 5 categories in the data.
 - **requirements.txt**: A list of required libraries to run the project.
+- **presentation/**: Contains supporting presentation materials. bbc_news_presentation.pptx: The PowerPoint presentation that provides an overview of the project, including web scraping process, data analysis, and insights.